apeled/capstone-boeing-2025/README.md

 ## Deployment Note

 While this guide focuses on local setup and execution, the full RankLab application has also been deployed to a production environment using Docker containers, Gunicorn WSGI server, and Amazon Web Services (S3 and EC2).
+Open your web browser and go to `http://3.90.69.124:8050/` to access the dashboard.
+It is important to note that this URL will no longer be active following the conclusion of the MSDS Capstone Fair.

 ## License